 But we have also discovered our properties are popular with another group.
 Couples who just want to sink into the local life.
 Some want to paint – the scenery surrounding both properties is spectacular.
 In the case of Italy, several have been keen to get involved with the olive tree farming – all help welcomed!
 Some just want to chill the pool or read a good book whilst watching a mountain sunset.
 All of the properties are set in areas of natural beauty that has encouraged many to go walking.
 Often two or three sets of friends want to travel together.
 They want enough space to give each other room, but still be together.
 Our properties are perfect for that.

 Our latest property is an 1860 French village house in the South Eastern Languedoc region of France.
 In a medieval village amongst vineyards it has been restored to its former glory as a house of wealth gained from wine making.
-It has a large pooleven though it is in the middle of a village, just a short walk from restaurants and cafes.
+It has a large pool even though it is in the middle of a village, just a short walk from restaurants and cafes.

-Each time the motivation remains the same.
-A perfect dream holiday destinations for my own family.
+We are now looking after two more properties in Brittany and Barbados.
+Perfect dream holiday destinations for my own family.
 It takes a lot of time to find exactly the right places.
 Rush it, and we will compromise on standards, something we are not willing to do.
 Holidays are a big item for all of us, and we all travel with high expectations.
 We are entitled not to have any “snags” such as a motorway hidden round the back or a noisy nightclub a few doors down!